 Fannie Mae's reliance on representations and warranties is a longstanding means for enhancing liquidity in the mortgage origination process while protecting Fannie Mae from acquiring loans that do not meet Fannie Mae's prescribed standards.
 Representations and warranties are assurance from a loan seller that Fannie Mae can rely on certain facts and circumstances concerning the loan seller itself as well as the mortgage loans being sold.
-Representations and warranties that Fannie Mae requires are described in Fannie Mae's Selling Guide and Servicing Guide as well as various contracts with Fannie Mae's loan sellers (each, a "Lender Contract").
+Representations and warranties that Fannie Mae's loan sellers (each, a "Lender Contract").
 Violation of any representation and warranty is a breach of the Lender Contract, entitling Fannie Mae to pursue certain remedies, including a loan repurchase request or other alternative remedy.

 Historically, many issues related to compliance with Fannie Mae's underwriting and eligibility requirements were not detected until after loans became delinquent or the foreclosure process was completed.
 Following the mortgage crisis, Fannie Mae took a number of steps, including enhancing underwriting standards to better promote sustainable homeownership and collecting more accurate and consistent information about the loans Fannie Mae acquires.
-In 2012, Fannie Mae announced new loan data delivery requirements under the Uniform Mortgage Data

-Program® for the electronic collection of loan and appraisal data.
+In 2012, Fannie Mae announced new loan data delivery requirements under the Uniform Mortgage Data Program® for the electronic collection of loan and appraisal data.
 These new requirements were designed to increase the accuracy, consistency and quality of loan data reported to Fannie Mae.